Our Testing Services

 The objective of the continuity of the conductor coating is to examine the quality of the conductor platting before it has been subject to stranding or the insulation application process.
 Further, this examines the durability of the conductor coating to both mechanical and thermal stresses.

+Also referred to as Contrast of Jacket or Contrast Test.
 The readability of a wire/cable is of critical importance for the proper installation, maintenance, and repair of the wiring system, thus the reason why UV laser marking of wires has become a widely used technology through the aerospace industry and has several benefits over traditional ink marking of wires/cables.
-Th contrast measurement test examination evaluates the contrast of the UV laser marked area with the unmarked parts of the wire.
+The contrast measurement test examination evaluates the contrast of the UV laser marked area with the unmarked parts of the wire.

 In practice, the energy stored in capacitors will dissipate and discharge through the dielectric.
 The leakage rate is based on a combination of factors that include: the dielectric material, component age, use, temperature, and applied voltage.
 The DC leakage test is a test that helps to identify the long-term power storage capacity of capacitors and is often included as part of capacitor qualification test plans.